otto-de/esi-include-thymeleaf3-dialect/README.md

 # 3. Release Notes

-## Version 0.0.6
+## Version 0.1.0
-* Extract EsiContentResolver into separate Bean
+* Extract EsiContentResolver into separate Bean.
+* Add proxy to avoid CORS errors when resources are loaded within an esi-included page.
+Proxy can be enabled using the property
+`esiinclude-thymeleaf-dialect.proxy-enabled`.
+The port can be set with `esiinclude-thymeleaf-dialect.proxy-port`, default is `8085`.

 ## Version 0.0.4
 * Add spring properties bean for property `esiinclude-thymeleaf-dialect.prefixForRelativePath`